FabLJ/devtest1/README.md

-# devtest1

-# First aplication
+#devtest1 Get cryptocurrencies info

-Basic code which gets info about cryptocurrencies from coinbase api using Node js.
-It was made to run once, not real time refresh response.
+Basic code which gets info about cryptocurrencies from coinbase API using Node js.
-Jest was use to test function, the use could be improved tought.
-Its my first use of Jest.
+It was made to run once, not real-time refresh response.
+Jest was used to test functions, but I think the use can be improved.
+It's my first use of Jest.
-I would create a basic UI using Vue.js, but I haven't much time to learn it.
+I was going to create a basic UI using Vue.js, but I had not much time to learn it.
+My front-end experience is not much, but I can learn to use the tools while developing a project.
+Actually, I did all the frontend of my work of conclusion of the graduation learning react js and developing.

 The code uses the following libraries: